joseriveraphd/cyclistic_r_tableau/README.md

 </p>

 <i>This trend inspires us to wonder whether there is a conversion of
-casual riders taking place.
-To validate this claim, we need to track e-mail signups and monitor the customer journey.</i> What factors might influence their decision to convert from casual rider to annual member?
-In this report, we draw insights from the data as a first round of exploratory data analysis to help answer this question.
+casual riders taking place. </i> In this report, we draw insights from the data as a first round of exploratory data analysis to explore why customers might be converting and to eventually help in developing a buyer persona.

 We leave this section with an additional insight: notice that in May the number of casual weekend rides surpasses the number of weekend rides from annual members.
 In the winter, members ride more than casual riders (confirmed in the following sections).

-# Tailor digital communications based on seasonal, hourly, and geospatial trends
+# Seasonal, hourly, and geospatial trends

 Whether the majority of conversions actually occur during the summer or not, it is evident from seasonal trends that most rides for casual and member